Sometimes business seems like a comedy sketch. This book drives home that point.

 In this particular case, the CIO was outwardly a nice enough guy, but leadership wise was a total disaster.
 He relied on his positional authority without understanding that he didn’t have the trust of this team, and his actions actively destroyed any possibility of trust developing.
 Yet, when a crisis arose, he was the first to question why someone hadn’t come forward sooner.
 In this case, the process seals itself suffocating everyone in it.

 Especially when you see your team doing something that you view as irresponsible or crazy-making first assume they acted out of fear and get to the bottom of that.

 The master becomes the servant

 These teachers, who were so sure of the rules didn’t produce anything themselves at all.

 In a business organization, this problem manifests because of time and distance primarily.
 Those in management roles today were at one time likely on the production floor.
 At one time, they understood what was happening with very specific insight.
 Over time processes and standards shift, even if not done so purposefully.
 In other cases, the organization relies on outside consultants who often have remarkably little real work experience.
 They are selling a framework outside the specific context of the organization.
 Most likely a framework that hasn’t been stress-tested in real life.
 The fact that most large consulting companies have many case studies on their website of success but no failures and lessons learned is the first clue that the change isn’t real.

 The only people in the organization who truly know what is working and not working are the makers.
 Those who actually produce value that customers pay money for.

-Just goes to show, once again, look in inspecting places for insights.
-Impro is a highly recommended read for anyone interesting in why things are the way they are in business and what you can do to bend the curve a bit.
+Just goes to show, once again, look in unsuspecting places for insights.
+Impro is a highly recommended read for anyone interested in why things are the way they are in business and what you can do to bend the curve a bit.